-- You will be a monthly depositor next year if your total liability for last year was $50,000 or less.
-Monthly depositors must deposit withholding taxes on nonpayroll payments paid during the month by the 15th of the following month.
+- If your tax liability for last year was $50,000 or less, you are a monthly depositor next year.
+Monthly depositors must deposit withholding taxes on nonpayroll payments paid during a month by the 15th day of the following month.

-- You will be a semi-weekly depositor if your tax liability for last year was over $50,000.
+- If your tax liability for last year was over $50,000, you are a semi-weekly depositor next year.
 Semi-weekly depositors must deposit withholding taxes on nonpayroll payments paid on Saturday, Sunday, Monday, or Tuesday by the following Friday.
 Taxes on payments paid on Wednesday, Thursday, or Friday are due the following Wednesday.

-- We have no record of receiving Form 945 last year if the tax amount we used is zero.
+- If the tax amount we used is zero, then we have no record of receiving last year's Form 945.
 Please file Form 945 as soon as possible.

-How do I show my payments when I file Form 945, Annual Return of Withheld Federal Income Tax?
+How do I show my payments when I file Form 945?

 We have a record of your payments.
-We don’t need you to show your payments, only the tax liabilities.
+On Form 945, show the tax liabilities, not your payments.

 How do I show the tax liabilities?

-Enter the taxes due for each month on Form 945, line 7, Monthly Summary of Federal Tax Liability, if you are a monthly depositor.
-Use Form 945-A, Annual Record of Federal Tax Liability, to enter the tax due for each date you made nonpayroll payments if you are a monthly depositor.
+If you are a monthly depositor, enter the taxes due for each month on Form 945, line 7.
+If you are a semi-weekly depositor, use Form 945-A, Annual Record of Federal Tax Liability, to enter the tax due for each date you made nonpayroll payments.

 What do I do if the tax liability on the notice is incorrect?